Sandra -- A Neuro-Symbolic Reasoner Based On Descriptions And Situations: Method

-If $\bm{x}_i \neq 0$ for all $\bm{x}_i \in \bm{x}$ then $\bm{v}_s$ can be expressed as a linear combination of the vectors in $B_d$ meaning that $\bm{v}_s \in V_d$.
-Since $B_d$ is directly defined after the roles of $d$ (Definition \ref{def:fd}), then the roles of $d$ must classify the entities in $s$.
+If $\bm{x}_i \neq 0$ for all $\bm{x}_i \in \bm{x}$ then $\bm{v}_s$ is linear combination of the vectors in $B_d$ meaning that $\bm{v}_s \in V_d$.
+Since $B_d$ is directly defined after the roles of $d$ (Definition \ref{def:fd}), then the roles each role in $d$ must classify an entity in $s$.
 Based on this, we define how to deduce the descriptions satisfied by $s$ according to Definition \ref{def:dns-satisfies-definition}.

 \begin{theorem} Given $s \in \mathcal{S}$, $d \in \mathcal{D}$, and $\bm{v}_s = \bm{f}_s(s)$ we have that

 \end{theorem}